matusm/Bev.Instruments.ArraySpectrometer.Abstractions/README.md

 ## Interface summary

 `IArraySpectrometer` exposes:
-- Identification properties: `InstrumentManufacturer`, `InstrumentType`, `InstrumentSerialNumber`, `InstrumentFirmwareVersion`
+- Identification: `InstrumentManufacturer`, `InstrumentType`, `InstrumentSerialNumber`, `InstrumentFirmwareVersion`
 - Calibration and range: `double[] Wavelengths`, `MinimumWavelength`, `MaximumWavelength`
+- Saturation: `double SaturationLevel` (maximum measurable intensity for the current configuration)
 - Data acquisition: `double[] GetIntensityData()`
-- Integration time control: `void SetIntegrationTime(double seconds)`, `double GetIntegrationTime()`
+- Integration time: `void SetIntegrationTime(double seconds)`, `double GetIntegrationTime()`

 Contract expectations (short):
 - `Wavelengths` MUST be non-null and contain >= 1 entry; values expected in ascending order (typical units: nm).
 - `GetIntensityData()` MUST return a non-null `double[]` whose length equals `Wavelengths.Length`.
+- `SaturationLevel` SHOULD bound measured intensities: values from `GetIntensityData()` are typically in `[0, SaturationLevel]`.
+Use it to detect clipping and tune acquisition (e.g., reduce integration time).
 - `SetIntegrationTime` uses seconds.
 Implementations SHOULD validate the value and throw `ArgumentOutOfRangeException` for invalid values.
 - Methods may throw `InvalidOperationException` if the instrument is not connected or in an error state.
 - Instances are not guaranteed to be thread-safe — callers should synchronize access if needed.

-## Consumers in this repository
+## Consumers of this interface

-The following projects in this solution consume and implement `IArraySpectrometer`:
+The following projects consume and implement `IArraySpectrometer`:
 - `Bev.Instruments.Thorlabs.Ctt`
 - `Bev.Instruments.Thorlabs.Css`

-These projects provide Thorlabs-specific implementations/drivers that adhere to the `IArraySpectrometer` contract (see their project directories for usage examples and device-specific notes).
+These provide Thorlabs-specific implementations/drivers adhering to the contract (see their project directories for device-specific notes and examples).

 ## Typical usage

-1. Obtain an instance of a concrete implementation (factory or DI container).
+1. Obtain an instance of a concrete implementation (factory or DI).
 2. Configure integration time: `SetIntegrationTime(0.1)` (seconds).
-3. Optionally call `GetIntegrationTime()` to confirm.
-4. Acquire data: `var intensities = GetIntensityData()` and map each value to `Wavelengths`.
+3. Acquire data: `var intensities = GetIntensityData()` and map each value to `Wavelengths`.
+4. Check saturation: compare intensities to `SaturationLevel` to detect clipping.

 Example (conceptual):

-## Building

-Open the solution in Visual Studio 2022 and build the solution:
-- File -> Open -> Project/Solution or use the command line `msbuild` for the solution file.
-- Ensure your project references target `.NET Framework 4.7.2`.

-If you need to adjust IDE settings, look under __Tools > Options__ and project properties for framework/target settings.

-## Contributing

-- Follow the existing coding style in the project.
-- Add unit tests for any behavior you introduce.
-- Document any deviations from the interface contract in the implementing project.

-## License

-See the repository root for licensing information.

-## Contact / Maintainer

-For questions about the interface or implementations, check the concrete driver projects (`Bev.Instruments.Thorlabs.Ctt`, `Bev.Instruments.Thorlabs.Css`) and open an issue or pull request on the repository.